bridgc1/AutoCAD/README.md

     - The BeltBuddy biomedical design project required printing of the 3D models to produce a physical prototype that increases the ease of accessing a seatbelt.
 The prototype utilizes a linkage system that pushes the seatbelt forward.

-Technology used: AutoDesk Inventor (student license)
+Technology used: AutoDesk Inventor (student license) and PrusaSlicer 3D Printer